Microsoft: Environment

 In 2011, Greenpeace released a report rating the top ten big brands in cloud computing on the sources of electricity for their data centers.
 At the time, data centers consumed up to 2% of all global electricity, and this amount was projected to increase.
 Phil Radford of Greenpeace said, "We are concerned that this new explosion in electricity use could lock us into old, polluting energy sources instead of the clean energy available today", and called on "Amazon, Microsoft and other leaders of the information-technology industry must embrace clean energy to power their cloud-based data centers".
 In 2013, Microsoft agreed to buy power generated by a Texas wind project to power one of its data centers.

 Microsoft is ranked on the 17th place in Greenpeace's Guide to Greener Electronics (16th Edition) that ranks 18 electronics manufacturers according to its policies on toxic chemicals, recycling, and climate change.
-Microsoft's timeline for phasing out brominated flame retardant (BFRs) and phthalates in all products was 2012 but its commitment to phasing out PVC is not clear.
+Microsoft's deadline for phasing out brominated flame retardant (BFRs) and phthalates in all products was in 2012 but its commitment to phasing out PVC is not clear.
 As of January 2011, it has no products that are completely free from PVC and BFRs.

 Microsoft's main U.S. campus received a silver certification from the Leadership in Energy and Environmental Design (LEED) program in 2008, and it installed over 2,000 solar panels on top of its buildings at its Silicon Valley campus, generating approximately 15 percent of the total energy needed by the facilities in April 2005.
 Microsoft makes use of alternative forms of transit.
 It created one of the world's largest private bus systems, the "Connector", to transport people from outside the company; for on-campus transportation, the "Shuttle Connect" uses a large fleet of hybrid cars to save fuel.
 The "Connector" does not compete with the public bus system and works with it to provide a cohesive transportation network not just for its employees but also for the public.